Dr Mitchell is retiring

 We are very grateful to all those who contribute in any way to the equipment fund; the whole community benefits from your generosity.

-Testing for virus infection is now available in Scotland for health & social care key workers and for anyone aged 5 or over with symptoms.
+Testing for virus infection is available in Scotland for health & social care key workers and for anyone with symptoms.
 Please do not call us to request testing.
 There are government testing portals and the NHS Inform website has an online guide that patients should complete to find out whether you qualify as a key worker or under other rules.

 Video consultations can be requested